michelle-miller/virtual-agent/capabilities_list_insurance_en.md

 - ****Change appointment****

-    User wants to schedule an appointment without specifying a location
+    User wants to change an appointment without specifying a location

 - ****Change home appointment****

     User wants to reschedule an at-home appointment

+- ****Change office appointment****

+    User wants to reschedule an office appointment

 - ****Contact us****